janastu/swtstore/README.md

     - [GET] /api/sweets/q?who=<username>&what=<contextname>&where=<URL> :
       This API is for querying sweet based on the who, what and where parameters.
-      This API do not support querying based on parameters mentioned in how, but will be supported in future.
+      This API does not support querying based on parameters mentioned in how, but will be supported in future.
 Right now, the client can get sweets based on the above mentioned three parameters, and as the 'how' part is a JSON, it is trivial to do further filtering based on parameters of